radio4000/supabase/readme.md

 # Initial setup

-Clone and init the project locally.

-You have to do this setup only once, *don't forget to write project keys down* at the end of the init.
+You have to do this setup only once.
+You will need `docker-compose` installed on your computer.

+1. Clone the project locally:

 ```
 git clone git@github.com:internet4000/radio4000-supabase
 cd radio4000-supabase
 ```

+2. Run supabase init

 The init command will create a `./.supabase` folder, with the docker config of everything needed to run the local development server.

-> This project folder should never be commited to a repository (it is
-> in .gitignore).

 ```
 npx supabase init
 ```

+> This ".supabase" folder should never be commited to a repository (it is in .gitignore).

 The init command should have outputed some logs, such as:

 ```
 Supabase URL: <supabase_url>
 Supabase Key (anon, public): <supabase_anon_key>